 Push Traffic May Slow Down: Push notifications and push ads may become less important.

-In 2019, push traffic was quite effective in ecommerce, but in 2020 there are some indications that buyers are becoming bored with the trend.
+Push traffic was quite effective in ecommerce, but there are some indications that buyers are becoming bored with the trend.

 For instance: Google Chrome has made it easier for consumers to prevent pop-up and push notification ads.
 Consumers are getting frustrated with these ads, and therefore the more they opt out of them, the less relevant they’re going to be.